Search for new phenomena in events with same-charge leptons and $b$-jets in $pp$ collisions at $\sqrt{s}= 13$ TeV with the ATLAS detector: Results

 Further, the events in the signal regions were scrutinised to determine if some of them might have arisen from detector defects or other anomalies.
 The distribution of objects in $\eta$, $\phi$, and \pt was found to be consistent with expectations, as was the temporal distribution of the events across the data-taking period.
 The reconstructed muon candidates in these events were inspected, and their features (such as the $\chi^2$ of their fitted tracks, and compatibility of the momenta measured in the inner detector and the muon spectrometer) were found to be unremarkable.
-The three-lepton samples were split between those with and without a lepton pair that formed a $Z$-boson candidate.
-In the subsample with a $Z$-boson candidate, four events are observed with an expected background of $2.4 \pm 0.6$, while in the subsample without a $Z$-boson candidate, five events are observed with an expected background of $1.7 \pm 0.6$.
+The three-lepton samples were split between those with and without a lepton pair that formed a $Z$-boson candidate, and the distribution of events in these subsamples was consistent with expectations.
+For example, in the subsample of SR3$b$3$\ell$\_L with a $Z$-boson candidate, four events are observed with an expected background of $2.4 \pm 0.6$, while in the subsample without a $Z$-boson candidate, five events are observed with an expected background of $1.7 \pm 0.6$.
 The composition of $b$-tagged jets (the fractions of such jets that arise from $b$-, $c$-, or light-quarks or gluons) was studied in simulated background events.
 It was found that the dominant source of $b$-tagged jets in both the signal and validation regions was in fact $b$-jets, which accounted for 76 -- 95\% of the $b$-tagged jets in each region.
 In addition, the kinematic properties of the events were compared with the expectations from the BSM four-top-quark production benchmark models, and found to agree poorly with all of them, particularly in the $b$-tagged jet multiplicity.

 Limits on $B$- and $T$-quark pair production are set in two scenarios.
 In the first, it is assumed that the branching ratios are given by the singlet model of Ref.~\cite{AguilarSaavedra:2009es}.
 These branching ratios vary slightly with the VLQ mass; they are approximately $(0.48, 0.27, 0.25)$ for $B \rightarrow (Wt,Zb,Hb)$ and $(0.49, 0.22, 0.27)$ for $T \rightarrow (Wb, Zt, Ht)$.
 The resulting 95\% CL upper limits on the production cross-section as a function of the VLQ mass are shown in Figure~\ref{Results:VLQ_TT_BB}.
 Lower limits on the $B$- and $T$-quark masses are extracted from these cross-section limits, resulting in observed (expected) excluded mass $m_B < 1.00$ \TeV{} (1.01 \TeV{}) and $m_T < 0.98$ \TeV{} (0.99 \TeV{}).
 The expected and observed limits agree well in spite of the observed excesses in some signal regions because the expected yield of VLQ in those regions is small.
 In the second scenario, no assumptions are made about the branching ratio, and lower limits on the masses are determined for any possible set of branching ratios, as shown in Figure~\ref{fig:TT_BB_2DLimits}.